Fees and Financial Regulations

 Student Association Fee

-Each semester the student’s account is assessed a voluntary gift to support the University libraries.
-The contribution is voluntary and the student is provided an opportunity to decline the library gift for the current semester using the online eBill solution.
+Each semester through summer 2018 the student’s account is assessed a voluntary gift to support the University libraries.
+The contribution is voluntary, and the student is provided an opportunity to decline the library gift for the current semester using the online eBill solution.
 If students do not decline the library gift prior to the last day of finals and/or within two weeks of the gift being assessed, whichever is later, the library gift can no longer be removed.

 Housing and Dining